betterzhou/betterzhou.github.io/_pages/about.md

 I am a researcher at the Department of Surgery, University of Minnesota Twin Cities.
 I received my PhD degree in Computer Science from The Hong Kong Polytechnic University in 2024 advised by [Dr. Korris Chung](https://www.polyu.edu.hk/comp/people/academic-staff/dr-chung-fu-lai-korris/) and [Dr. Xiao Huang](https://www4.comp.polyu.edu.hk/~xiaohuang/).
 Before that, I obtained my Master's degree in Computer Science from The Chinese University of Hong Kong (CUHK) in 2020 and received my Bachelor's degree from Wuhan University (WHU) in 2018.

-My research interests include Medical Informatics, Large Language Models, Deep Learning, Anomaly Detection, and Graph Neural Networks.
+My research interests include Biomedical Informatics, Large Language Models, AI for Healthcare, Electronic Health Records, Deep Learning, and Graph Neural Networks.

 I am looking for remote collaborators.
 Please feel free to drop me an email if you are interested in working with me.